 The Frescoes Of Castel Roncolo

 Sometimes known as “the painted castle”, Castel Roncolo has the largest cycle of secular medieval frescoes in the world.
 Starting in the western palace, with its knights’ hall, the walls are covered with scenes of courtly life.
 Knights are hunting, jousting, or engaging in romantic interludes with their ladies.
 And there are pictures of great heroes, both real and literary.

 When you cross into the Summer House you will find pictures illustrating stories from King Arthur and his Round Table.
 There are adventures and battles, and the abduction of Queen Guinevere.
 And there is a whole room devoted to the story of Tristan and Isolde.

 Even without the frescoes, the castle would be worth a visit.
 It is a well preserved medieval structure, with a tall tower that is now used as an exhibition area.
 And the hilltop location, once valuable for defensive purposes, now rewards the visitor with stunning views.

-Theoretically you could walk to the castle from the centre of Bolzano (it is a little under 3 km).
+If you are coming from Trento, it is just under an hour by train to the centre of Bolzano.
+Theoretically you could walk to the castle from the station (it is a little under 3 km).
 However it is a steep uphill climb – I saw people walking down the hill but not up!